kw-michal/gitHubReader/README.md

 ## Prerequisites
 You must have node.js and
 its package manager (npm) installed.
 You can get them from [http://nodejs.org/](http://nodejs.org/).
-Otherwise, you won't be able tu run the tests and you will have to launch webserver yourself
+Otherwise, you won't be able to run the tests, and you will have to launch the webserver yourself.

 ## Getting Started